robertocarroll/robertocarroll/_writing/2011-08-06-the-a-to-z-of-travel-technology.markdown

 date: 2011-08-06 14:17:55
 layout: writing
 slug: the-a-to-z-of-travel-technology
-title: The A to Z of travel technology – The National
+title: The A to Z of travel technology
+publication: The National
 categories:
 - Writing
 tags: